Price: $1,371 starting

 Dell XPS 17: Verdict

 The Dell XPS 17 is a huge laptop that doesn’t feel like one.
 This elegant beast of a notebook packs blistering 10th Gen Intel power and advanced Nvidia graphics into a sleek design that features one of the largest, most immersive 17-inch displays you can find on a laptop.
 With impressively loud speakers, a speedy SSD and more than 9 hours of battery life, this compact powerhouse is ideal for daily multitasking, serious content creation and even AAA gaming.
+It's why we also put it on our list of the best laptops for engineering students.

 The XPS 17’s big power and display also comes with a big price, especially if you’re adding in a 4K display and RTX graphics.
 If you don’t need as much real estate or graphics muscle, the smaller XPS 13 ($999 starting) and XPS 15 ($1,299) are both worth checking out.
 And if you want the best SSD speeds in town or just prefer macOS, the 16-inch MacBook Pro is still one of the best laptops in this arena.
 But if you’re seeking a powerful, attractive Windows laptop with a giant display and tons of power, the XPS 17 is at the top of its class.